 - Suspension during the final assessment period, or extension of the final assessment period.

-In all cases appropriate supporting evidence will be required.
+In all other cases (except the five-day self certification), appropriate supporting evidence will be required.
 The process for making an application is described on the Graduate School PGR personal circumstances guidance notes with the exception of International PGRs on Tier 4 visas who should refer to the information on Authorised Absence below and in Section 4. of this handbook.
 Additional guidance is provided below.

 PGR7.2.7R The Research Degrees Award Board is responsible for considering personal circumstances relating to the withdrawal of a PGR’s registration.